kamalasekar091/Cloud-Computing-finalProject/readme.md

 Parameter to be passed in the same order:

-1-	Raw Bucket name kro
+1-	Raw Bucket
+2-      Finish bucket
 3-	Phone number - +16036744303 (the phone number should start with +1)

 Command:

-./install-app-env.sh raw-kro finish-kro <phone number>
+./install-app-env.sh raw-kro finish-kro [phone number]

 Assumption: